-Tunde`s professional practice includes the development, management and delivery of participatory, inclusive visual arts projects, engaging audiences from diverse backgrounds in various contexts.
-She has been working collaboratively with communities of place or interest, schools, artists, community groups, children, young people and adults as well as intergenerational groups and people with special needs.
+Her practice includes the development and delivery of participatory, inclusive visual arts projects, engaging audiences from diverse backgrounds in various contexts.
+She has been working collaboratively with communities of place or interest, schools, artists, community groups, children, young people and adults as well as inter-generational groups and people with special needs.

-Studio based practice:
+(previous) studio based practice:

 Tunde’s studio based art (making) practice gradually shifted towards a socially engaged, conversational and collaborative practice that is more inclusive and involves working with participants from non-art backgrounds.
 The studio as a space went through a transformation and became a not-always-a-physical space for experiments, thinking, reflection, writing and research.

 TAGS: #Tunde Toth, #Socially Engaged Arts Practice, #Dialogical arts practice, #participatory research, #artistic research, #relational practice, #Arts in education, #Participatory art, #social exclusion, #social inclusion